Location identifier: FAA identifier

-The Federal Aviation Administration location identifier (FAA LID) is a three- to five-character alphanumeric code identifying aviation-related facilities inside the United States, though some codes are reserved for, and are managed by other entities.
+The Federal Aviation Administration location identifier (FAA LID) is a three- to five-character alphanumeric code identifying aviation-related facilities inside the United States, though some codes are reserved for, and are managed by, other entities.

-For nearly all major airports, the assigned identifiers are alphabetic three-letter codes, such as ORD for Chicago O’Hare International Airport.
+For nearly all major airports, the assigned identifiers are alphabetic three-letter codes, such as ORD for Chicago O'Hare International Airport.
 Minor airfields are typically assigned a mix of alphanumeric characters, such as 8N2 for Skydive Chicago Airport and 0B5 for Turners Falls Airport.
-Private airfields are assigned a four-character identifier, such as 1CA9 for Los Angeles County Fire Department Heliport.
+Private airfields are assigned four-character identifiers, such as 1CA9 for Los Angeles County Fire Department Heliport.
 The location identifiers are coordinated with the Transport Canada Identifiers described below.

 In general, the FAA has authority to assign all three-letter identifiers (except those beginning with the letters K, N, W, and Y), all three- and four-character alphanumeric identifiers, and five-letter identifiers for the United States and its jurisdictions.
 The Department of the Navy assigns three-letter identifiers beginning with the letter N for the exclusive use of that department.
 Transport Canada assigns three-character identifiers beginning with Y. The block beginning with letter Q is under international telecommunications jurisdiction, but is used internally by FAA Technical Operations to identify National Airspace equipment not covered by any other identifying code system.
 The block beginning with Z identifies United States Air Route Traffic Control Centers.